CoutHi/wallpv/README.md

 ## TODO
 * Roadmap
-	+ Static Images With Swww for memory efficiency
+	+ Static Images With Swww or similar for memory efficiency
-	+ File Type Indication
 	+ A More Efficient Way Of Caching/Displaying
 	+ Multiple Source Folder Support
+	+ Some Optimization Is Needed

 ### Screenshot(s)